Puneeth03/stock-price-prediction/README.md

 6. The model is compiled using 'adam' optimizer and 'root mean error' as loss function.
 7. The model is then fitted with 15 batch size and 20 epochs.
 8. Then the values are predicted for test data and displayed.

+This model show high performance and accuracy but cannot be used directly because there are many other factors that the price of a stock depend on.
+The model is to only give some insights how stock MIGHT move.